Melanocytic naevi (pigmented moles)

 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about melanocytic naevi (pigmented moles).
 It tells you what they are, what causes them, what can be done about them, and where you can find out more about them.
-Please note that some of the treatment options in this leaflet may not be available on the NHS.

 What are melanocytic naevi?